 The Bachelor of Music in Music Composition is a professional degree preparing qualified students for work in the music industry and/or graduate study.
 The program provides three years of applied lessons in a primary instrument and three years of intensive study in composition, during which students participate in weekly seminars that focus on analysis and the evaluation of undergraduate compositions.
 The program includes a strong foundation in music theory and music history.
 Performance of contemporary music is emphasized.
 The four years of study culminates with a composition recital that presents a multi-movement or large-form composition for an ensemble.
 Composition majors are also required to perform recitals in their applied area (vocal or instrumental).

 Applicants are required to audition for admission into this program.
-Intended composition majors are asked to upload at least two contrasting examples of original compositions.
-You may include PDF of scores, or non-notated examples such as audio files or other media.
+Intended composition majors are asked to upload 2-5 contrasting examples of original compositions.
+Please upload scores as PDF files.
+Non-notated examples such as audio files or other media may also be submitted.
 Any and all genres and styles are welcome.
 We prefer original compositions but will also consider arrangements/transcription examples.
-Students who are interested in the B.M. in Composition, but who do not yet have examples of original music to share, are encouraged to join the Student Composers Association and submit work samples in the Spring of their Freshman Year in consideration for admittance to the B.M. in Composition.
+Students who are interested in the B.M. in Composition, but who do not yet have examples of original music to share, are encouraged to join the Student Composers Association and submit work samples in the spring of their first year in consideration for admittance to the B.M. in Composition.

 Official Declaration of Major